vincentchu/eth-private-net/README.md

 "0x6060604052341561000f57600080fd5b5b60008054600160a060020a03191633600160a060020a03161790555b5b6101558061003c6000396000f3006060604052361561003e5763ffffffff7c0100000000000000000000000000000000000000000000000000000000600035041663944d1ea1811461004b575b5b610047610067565b505b005b610053610067565b604051901515815260200160405180910390f35b6000805473ffffffffffffffffffffffffffffffffffffffff163480156108fc0290604051600060405180830381858888f1935050505015610122576000547fbc8f5a5cb90bc33d83a08f0663beb02c65e4c51522ef0c8230d36370088a0a1990339073ffffffffffffffffffffffffffffffffffffffff163460405173ffffffffffffffffffffffffffffffffffffffff9384168152919092166020820152604080820192909252606001905180910390a1506001610126565b5060005b905600a165627a7a723058203dc9952621b6fb093a9c28af6f0e086c9794dd6f8a60a5b27aa463833ffefc9f0029"
 ```

-Note: Installing `solc-js` isn't strictly necessary, but you'll need it if you want to play around with your own smart contracts.
-Running `npm install` installs the executable under `./node_modules/.bin/solcjs`.

 ### Deploying

 Note: Make sure you unlock the accounts before deploying a contract or executing calls against it.
 You can do so by running `personal.unlockAccount(...)` and using `foobar123` as the password.
-Also make sure that a miner is running (in these examples, Lily is the sole running miner).
+Also **make sure that a miner is running** (in these examples, Lily is the sole running miner).

 Suppose Alice wishes to deploy `FreeBeer` to allow anybody to send her some Ether.
-First, she'll need to prepare a transaction from herself, and specifies the contract's compiled bytecode as data.
+First, she'll need to prepare a transaction specifying the contract's compiled bytecode as data.
 We'll also provide 20,000 gas to pay for the deployment, and use `eth.estimateGas(...)` to check that our supplied gas is sufficient to pay for the contract's deployment:

 ```
 # As alice: